Best Speakeasies San Diego

 Credit: James Tran

 Come cure what ails you at the Realm of the 52 Remedies.
-This speakeasy pays homage to an ancient Chinese medical text dating back to 215 BC, which outlined over 250 cures for ailments through elixirs.
-Enter into The Apothecary, a world focused on traditional methods of healing and longevity, and venture on to find the bar, aka the modern world’s quick fix for whatever’s on your mind.
-A sort of symbolism is apparent in this Chinese- and Korean-inspired bar, serving delicious drinks focused on the flavors of healing.
+This speakeasy honors an ancient Chinese medical text from 215 BC, which documented over 250 healing elixirs.
+Step into The Apothecary, a world rooted in traditional healing and longevity, before discovering the hidden bar.
+Here, the modern world’s quick fix awaits, offering expertly crafted cocktails for whatever’s on your mind.
+With Chinese and Korean influences, the menu highlights flavors of healing in every delicious sip.

 How to Get in: Visit Common Theory on Convoy Street and look for a white door.
 Then, enter into a simply decorated apothecary, where a host is ready to welcome you towards the bar’s second secret passageway.